lifeiteng/vall-e/README.md

 An unofficial PyTorch implementation of VALL-E([Neural Codec Language Models are Zero-Shot Text to Speech Synthesizers](https://arxiv.org/abs/2301.02111)).

+We can train the VALL-E model on one GPU.

 ![model](./docs/images/Overview.jpg)

 ## Inference: In-Context Learning via Prompting